Taxonomy Term List

-To improve the resilience of water resources to the impacts of climate change in order to improve health, sanitation and quality of life, and sustain livelihoods in targeted vulnerable areas.
-The project will focus on issues of water supply and sanitation.
+The project focuses on improving the resilience of water resources to the impacts of climate change, in order to improve health, sanitation and quality of life, and sustain livelihoods in target vulnerable areas.

 For updates on UNDP Early Warning Systems and Climate Resilient Development projects, click here.